 A low-carb diet has been proven to be a healthy diet, which I covered in part in Healthy Eating.
 I highly recommend the following books (in addition to the wealth of information from a wide variety of experts available on DietDoctor.com).

-In the videos to the right, Dr. Ted Naiman discusses what to eat and why a low-carb diet is better for weight loss and blood sugar balance.
+In the videos below, Dr. Ted Naiman discusses what to eat and why a low-carb diet is better for weight loss and blood sugar balance.
 He explains the impact different foods have on insulin based on their glycemic index and glycemic load in the first video.